-A refrigerant leak is one of the worst things that can happen to your air conditioner.
+A variable refrigerant flow system leak is one of the worst things that can happen to your air conditioner.
 If you have an older model, the chances are that the refrigerant it uses is Freon, a CFC gas that is harmful to both your health and the environment.

 Newer models will probably use more health and environment-friendly refrigerant, but even so, you can’t afford to ignore a leak.
 It will adversely affect the performance of your air conditioner, increasing your utility bills, and ultimately lead to a complete breakdown of the system if it is not fixed in a timely manner.